So, you’ve created your website or eCommerce store? Now what?

 - Allow Facebook to do its thing.
 The Facebook algorithm is so advanced that it knows better than you, who you should be targeting with your ads.
 Other than narrowing sex, age and location, often you can let Facebook figure out exactly who wants to see your ads.
 As a beginner, toying with targeting can hinder your efforts, rather than helping them.

 - Create custom content.
 Unless your suppliers have killer content (which most don’t), you may need to take your own pictures and videos of your products.
 Order your product to be sent to you so you can do this.

 - Make an awesome video ad showing what your product is and what it does.
 If you can’t do this yourself, hop on Fiverr.com and get one made cheaply.
 Make sure the first 3 seconds of your ad will hook people in!

 - Don’t over complicate copy.
 Keep it simple and clean.

-Before Facebook Ads, there were Google Ads, and while Google Ads still exist, many eCommerce brands overlook them.
+Before Facebook Ads, there were Google Ads.
+While Google Ads still exist, many eCommerce brands overlook them.

 But why is that the case?

 Well, usually, it’s because when they’re doing their research into how they start an eCommerce brand in the first place, it’s rarely mentioned.
 Facebook is generally what many eCommerce YouTubers talk about in their tutorial videos.
 “How-To” blogs always mention Facebook Ads.
 So it’s no surprise that many people start (and often end) here.

 Why You Should Consider Google Ads For Your Ecommerce Store?